France finds explosive belt, detects Paris suspect's phone

 French President Francois Hollande met British Prime Minister David Cameron in Paris as part of efforts to rally support for the fight against Islamic State, which claimed the Nov.
 13 attacks.
 Hollande is also due to visit Washington and Moscow this week.

-Cameron offered air-to-air refuelling services and said he was convinced Britain should carry out air strikes alongside France and would be recommending that Britain’s parliament vote through such measures.
+Cameron offered air-to-air refueling services and said he was convinced Britain should carry out air strikes alongside France and would be recommending that Britain’s parliament vote through such measures.

 France has intensified its bombings in Syria since the attacks in Paris.